tjanczuk/httpsys/README.md

 ===

 The `httpsys` module is a native HTTP stack for node.js applications on Windows.
 It is based on HTTP.SYS.
-Compared to the built in HTTP stack in node.js it offers kernel mode output caching, port sharing, and kernel mode SSL configuration.
-Once WebSocket support is added, it will only work starting from Windows 8.
+Compared to the built in HTTP stack in node.js it offers better performance, kernel mode output caching, port sharing, and kernel mode SSL configuration.
+WebSockets are currently not supported; once the support is added, it will only work starting from Windows 8.
 Cluster is supported.
 The module aspires to provide high level of API and behavior compatibility with the built in HTTP stack in node.js.

 This is a very early version of the module.
 Not much testing or performance optimization had been done.
-The module had been developed against node.js 0.8.7 x86 (but should work against 0.8.x x86).
-The x64 version is not supported yet.
+The module had been developed against node.js 0.8.7 (but should work against 0.8.x).
+Both x86 and x64 architectures are supported.
 Any and all feedback is welcome [here](https://github.com/tjanczuk/httpsys/issues/new).

 See early [performance comparison with the built-in HTTP stack](https://github.com/tjanczuk/httpsys/wiki).

-More documentation will come; here is how to get started:
+## Getting started

+You must have node.js 0.8.x installed.
+Then:

 ```
 npm install httpsys